willklein/how-to-win-developers/slides.md

 you need to grab their attention.

 There's a lot to writing a good hook, so today I'll just share a quick example.

-Here's one from Storybook...

-When I was on a design system team, I used this tactic all the time to spark conversation and get people to join our office hours.
-Ask a question, it's one of the simplest forms of a hook.

-And if you have a feature to share, instead of speaking from your perspective about your API, speak in terms of the problem it solves.
 -->

 ---